SamAkinbile/HealthTechBlog/README.md

 - If there is no meal plan for a particular day, that card will display a plus icon and the text "Add Recipe".
 Clicking anywhere inside the meal plan card will take you to the browse recipes page.
 - If a user tries to access this page (by changing the url) without being signed in they are redirected to the log in page.

-### My Recipes Page
+### Home Page

 ![header](docs/readme_images/features/myrecipes_page.png)

-- This page displays all recipes which the logged in user has created.
+- This page displays all blogs which the logged in user has created.
-- The recipe cards are paginated after every 8 recipes.
-- Each card displays the recipe's image, Title and Cook Time.
+- Each blogs displays the title's image,  and the articules.
-- If the recipe is not yet published the word 'DRAFT' will appear in red next to the recipe title.
-- Clicking anywhere inside the recipes card will take you directly to that recipe's detailed page.
-- If a user tries to access this page (by changing the url) without being signed in they are redirected to the log in page.
+- If a user tries to get more info about a blog.
+Users can go to the bottom of the page to check for more infomationa about the articules.

 ### My Bookmarks Page